|

 Jerry

-of pitching a song with a simple guitar/piano vocal.
-If
+pitching a song with a simple guitar/piano vocal.
+If the song

-the song is accepted by a publisher a demo will usually
+is accepted by a publisher a demo will usually be made to

 Michael

-because using someone who has a “commanding voice”
+using someone who has a “commanding voice” will

-will hold the listener's attention and put the song in its
+hold the listener's attention and put the song in its best

 (rain storm, engine racing noise) on demos.
 It can be distracting